noitsnotmo/airflow_etl_data_pipeline/README.md

 Skills Practiced:
 - Data extraction (from Twitter)
-- Reading documentation to aid in troubleshooting
+- Reading documentation to aid in debugging
 - Python and SQL coding
 - Troubleshooting (macro) and debugging (micro)